cornishcoder1/pp5-frontend-the-winding-path/README.md

 6. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.

 7. Test the deployed application to ensure it matches the development version.

 ***

+# Deployment (Update, Nov 2022)

+As of November 2022, Heroku ceased to provide a free service.
+Therefore, to continuing hosting <a href="https://the-winding-path.onrender.com/">this project</a> without charge I transferred it to free services <a href="https://render.com/">Render</a> and <a href="https://www.elephantsql.com/">ElephantSQL</a>.

+The steps followed to migrate this project from Heroku to Render can be found <a href="https://code-institute-students.github.io/deployment-docs/41-pp5-adv-fe/pp5-adv-fe-react-01-applying-your-deployed-api">here</a>.

+***